kristoffergarling/calculate-housing/README.md

 <b>3.</b> Dashboard for saved calculations:
 <ul>
   <li>
     Saved calculations can be checked upon further down the line, this in order to enable users to modify based on change of monthly costs for instance.
+Another use case is to track different housing options with these calculations, providing a good overview of potential residents a user is interested in.
   </li>
 </ul>